eddiedunn/prp_compiler/agent_primitives/strategies/detailed_feature_strategy/1.0.0/template.md

 {history}

 **Your Task:**
 Based on the goal and the history, decide on the next logical step.
-Formulate a detailed thought process, including your reasoning and a self-critique.
-Then, call the single most appropriate tool to execute that step.
+Formulate a detailed, step-by-step thought process, including your reasoning and a self-critique.
+Break down the problem into subproblems, consider edge cases, and plan for robust error handling.
+Use the most advanced features of the selected Gemini model to maximize creativity and technical depth.

+When generating scripts or commands:
+- Prefer robust, production-quality code with clear logging, comments, and error handling.
+- Always critique and improve your plan before calling the `finish` function.
+- Ensure the output is actionable, clear, and as close to a real-world solution as possible.

 Your response **MUST** be a single function call.
 When you have gathered all necessary context and are confident you can build a complete PRP, call the `finish` function.